 Orgalime therefore welcomes this Draft Implementing Regulation and supports the objective of Article 16(3) of Directive 2012/19/EU (WEEE) and ongoing implementation work towards harmonising registration and reporting procedures and frequencies.
 Establishing a harmonised format for registration and reporting, as well as a common understanding on the frequency of reporting to the register, can help reduce unnecessary administrative burden and costs while contributing to the environmental objectives of the WEEE Directive.
 However, we also have a number of suggestions on how to improve the Draft Implementing Regulation.

-To read our recommendations in full, download the position paper below.
+To read our recommendations in full, download the position paper above.